 Automation can be used to improve temperature and air quality.
 This is particularly useful in the case of hard-to-reach windows.

 It is also advisable to look into glass and film options, as well as internal screens to help with your energy efficient building design.

 Method #3: Install LED Lighting

-LEDs are replacing fluorescent and incandescent lighting.
-They last decades without needing to be replaced.
-Compared to incandescent lights, they reduce your energy use by 75%.
+LEDs are replacing fluorescent and incandescent lighting as they are products that last for decades without needing replacement.
+They also reduce your energy use by 75% compared to incandescent lights.

-Sensors can be of use as well.
-This is especially true in commercial buildings.
-With sensors, the lights in a room turn off when it’s not in use.
+Sensors can be extremely useful especially in commercial buildings – lights in rooms can be automatically turned off when not in use.

 Method #4: Improve the Building’s Controlled Ventilation and Passive Cooling Capabilities

 Fans are considerably more energy-efficient than air conditioning, especially in the warmer months.
 But you should note that high-quality ventilation is an important safety measure for the winter months.
 It protects residents from the in-house emissions from heating.